Partial sums of typical multiplicative functions over short moving intervals: Concluding remarks

 Recall the exponent $E'(k)$ defined after Theorem~\ref{thm: high moments}.
 As we mentioned before, Theorem~\ref{thm: high moments} implies $E'(k)\le E(k)=2k^2+2$, and the truth may be that $E'(k)$ grows linearly in $k$.
 The method used in \cite{Breteche,HarperHelson,HeapLind} may help to extend Theorem~\ref{thm: high moments}, i.e.~to improve on the bound $E'(k)\le E(k)$.
 Alternatively, one might try to improve on Theorem~\ref{thm: high moments} via Hooley's $\Delta$-function technique from \cite{HooleyDelta}; note that $(x,x+H]\subseteq (x, ex]$ if $H\le x$.

 The true threshold in the problem studied in Theorem~\ref{thm: main} is more delicate.
 A closely related problem is to understand for what range of $H$, as $X\to +\infty$, the following holds:

-where $f$ is the Steinhaus random multiplicative function over the (fixed) short interval $(X, X+H]$.
+where $f$ is a Steinhaus random multiplicative function over the short interval $(X, X+H]$.
+In contrast to the problem we studied in this paper, $X$ is first fixed in \eqref{eqn: CLT} and the random multiplicative function $f$ varies.
 For this question, it is known that \cite{SoundXu} if $H\to +\infty$ and $H\ll X/(\log X)^{2\log 2 -1 +\ee}$, then such a central limit theorem holds.
-On the other direction, by using Harper's remarkable result and the method there \cite{HarperLow} one can show that
+In the other direction, by using Harper's remarkable results and methods in \cite{HarperLow} one may be able to show that

 (see \cite{SoundXu} for more discussions).
-Thus, in the above range of $H$, the normalized partial sums do not have Gaussian limiting distribution, but just trivial distribution.
+Thus, in the above range of $H$, the $\sqrt{H}$-normalized partial sums do not have Gaussian limiting distribution.
+It would be interesting to know if another choice of normalization would lead to a Gaussian distribution.
 Now we return to the question we studied in Theorem~\ref{thm: main}.
-By considering averaging over short moving intervals, the result in \eqref{eqn: short} can be used to show that for almost all realizations of $f$, the random sums over moving short intervals with $H$ in the range defined in \eqref{eqn: short} would have trivial limiting distribution.
-In contrast, Theorem~\ref{thm: main} establishes ``typical Gaussian behavior'' over a range of the form $H\ll \frac{X}{(\log X)^{W(X)}} = \frac{X}{\exp(W(X)\log\log{X})}$ (where $H\to +\infty$).
-It seems that to extend our results further in this ``positive'' direction, significant new ideas would be needed.
+We established ``typical Gaussian behavior'' over a range of the form $H\ll \frac{X}{(\log X)^{W(X)}} = \frac{X}{\exp(W(X)\log\log{X})}$ (where $H\to +\infty$).
+It seems that to extend the range of $H$ so that such a Gaussian behavior holds, significant new ideas would be needed.
 It would be interesting to understand the whole story for all ranges of $H$, for both the question studied in Theorem~\ref{thm: main} and that in \eqref{eqn: CLT}.